chanzuckerberg/cellxgene-census/docs/cellxgene_census_schema.md

 From the list of accepted assays, this list of [full-gene sequencing assays](./census_accepted_assays_full_gene.csv) are those that when used at the single-cell level will always perform full-gene sequencing.

 These data need to be normalized by gene length for downstream analysis.

+##### Spatial Assays

+Only observations from Visium and Slide-seq assays MUST be included in Census, as indicated in the list of [accepted assays](./census_accepted_assays.csv).
+Per the CELLxGENE dataset schema, datasets with spatial observations can be identified with the presence of the slot `uns["spatial"]`.
+For these assays, only observations from datasets that contain "one Space Ranger output for a single tissue section" MUST be included in Census.

+The full logic above can be asserted as follows:

+* If a dataset has the slot `uns["spatial"]` and `True` in `uns["spatial"]["is_single"]`, then all observations MUST be included.
+* If a dataset has the slot `uns["spatial"]` and `False` in `uns["spatial"]["is_single"]`, then all observations MUST be excluded.

 #### Data matrix types